Ratcatcher (film)

-Ratcatcher is a 1999 drama film written and directed by Lynne Ramsay.
+Ratcatcher is a 1999 social realist drama film written and directed by Lynne Ramsay.
 Set in Glasgow, Scotland, it is her debut feature film and was screened in the Un Certain Regard section at the 1999 Cannes Film Festival.

 The film won its director numerous awards including the Carl Foreman Award for Newcomer in British Film at the BAFTA Awards, the Sutherland Trophy at the London Film Festival and the Silver Hugo for Best Director at the Chicago International Film Festival.
 Ratcatcher grossed $888,817 worldwide.
-It was released on DVD and Blu-ray by The Criterion Collection.
+It was released on DVD and Blu-ray by the Criterion Collection.

 Plot

-Glasgow, 1973.
-James's friend Ryan Quinn is being forced to put on his gum boots to go to visit his father who is in prison.
-But Ryan chooses to play with James instead, and runs off while his mother is not looking.
-Ryan meets James at the canal and drowns during some rough horseplay.
-James bears much of the blame for not having raised the alarm, but he believes his inaction has gone unnoticed.
-Ryan's family are re-housed.
-On leaving day, Ryan's mother gives James the pair of brown sandals she'd bought for her son on the day of his death.
+In 1970s Glasgow, Scotland, Ryan Quinn entangles himself in curtains before his mother reprimands and readies him to visit his father.
+Ryan instead chooses to run off and play with his friend James Gillespie at the canal.
+After James' head is held underwater by Ryan as a prank, James retaliates by pushing him into the canal where he resultantly drowns.
+With no apparent witnesses, James flees but experiences profound guilt from the incident.

+The Quinn and Gillespie families live in a dilapidated Glasgow council estate which is frequently strewn with refuse.
+The former are soon re-homed; before leaving the estate, Ryan's mother gives James a pair of brown sandals she had bought for him on the day of his death, which James purposefully scratches with a piece of broken glass.

+James, more sensitive than other boys of his age, tries to make sense of his hometown's harsh environment.
+He encounters the local gang bullying a girl, Margaret Anne, as they throw her glasses into the canal; James does nothing.
+He soon joins the gang (despite their threat of being thrown into the canal) and watches as the rest of them sexually abuse her.
+When James is offered a turn, he lies fully clothed on her as she strokes his head tenderly.

-Sensitive James tries to come to terms with his guilt for the death of his friend while trying to make sense of the insensitive aspects of his environment.
-One day he takes a bus to the end of its route on the outskirts of Glasgow.
-He explores a new housing estate under construction.
-Standing in front of a kitchen window in a half-built house, he wonders in awe at the view: an expansive field of wheat, blowing in the wind and reaching to the horizon.
-James climbs through the window and escapes into the blissful freedom of the field.
+James later takes a bus to the end of its route on the outskirts of Glasgow, where he explores a new housing estate under construction.
+Standing in front of a kitchen window in a half-built house, he is awestruck by the view of an expansive wheat field blowing in the wind.
+He then climbs through the window and escapes into the field.